ibm-cloud-docs/watsonxdata/ikc_ad_saas.md

 2. You should now be on the **Identity Provider Details** page.

 3. Upload the XML file created in [Configuring Azure Active Directory application](#connect_import_ad_cpd).
 This automatically populates the required fields.

+3. After uploading the XML file, if you encounter an issue with the IAM claim name in the assertion mapping section, map the SAML assertion `http://schemas.microsoft.com/identity/claims/displayname` to the IAM claim name.

 4. Click **Verify** to test the SAML connection between IBM Cloud (Service Provider) and Azure AD (Identity Provider).